unifac-antwerp/studentsonstage/README.md

 #### Images

-The statistic-icons & logo should not be changed without permission.
+The icons & logo should not be changed without permission.

 It's not possible to change the header images and ornaments (_triangles on the sides_).